mikhail-molchanov/mikhail-molchanov/README.md

 ### Programming Languages Evolution
 Basic > Delphi Pascal > C# > C++ > JavaScript > TypeScript

-### Technologies I wish I could be better or have some / more experience with
+### Technologies I wish I could be better at or have some / more experience with
 - Micro-frontends
 - Alternative state management libraries (e.g MobX, Jotai)
 - Other UI frameworks (Vue, Svelte)